-I remember going to the hospital one New Years Eve night, when the third heartache and tragedy had come into one of the young families of our lives.
-And they wondered, how worse can it get?
+I remember going to the hospital one New Year’s Eve night, when the third heartache and tragedy had come into one of the young families of our lives.
+And they wondered, How much worse can it get?
 And the father took me out in the hall from the place where his child was dying, and asked, “Pastor John, can a Christian be under a curse?
 I don’t know any explanation why so many bad things are happening to me.”

-I said, “You may tonight be free from any kind of curse, from God’s Law, or from any voodoo or any hex because Christ bore every curse for you (Galatians 3:13).”
+I said, “You may tonight be free from any kind of curse, from God’s law, or from any voodoo or any hex, because Christ bore every curse for you.”
 That brought him great comfort, and they worked their way through that in a wonderful way.